 Welcome to Rajasthan Tourism

-The Nahargarh Fort is approximately 17 kilometres from the city railway station and bus stand.
-Since there is no public transport, hiring a taxi or renting a car is the best and the safest option.
+The Nahargarh Fort is approximately 20 kilometres from the city railway station and bus stand.
+Since there is no public transport, hiring a taxi or renting a car for to & fro journey is the best and the safest option.

 Sh.
 H. M. Gupta, ACP (Dy.
 Dir.)